neherlab/pangraph/dev/design/annotate-implementation-notes.md

 user-facing defaults are owned by the CLI in **P5.2**.

 ### Clustering = coordinate-consensus (decisions locked with the user)
+> **Superseded by the crossing-identity fix (2026-06-16)** — the two-endpoint key and its
+> mixed-orientation consequence below describe the *original* P4 design; the current behaviour is the
+> whole-crossing multiset described in **"Crossing-identity fix"** further down.
+The bullets are kept
+> for history.

 - **Cluster key** = the feature's two block-consensus **terminus** endpoints **+ `feature_type` +
   `strand_on_consensus`**.
 A gene vs CDS, or opposite strands, at identical coordinates stay distinct (the manifesto §8's coordinate-only key was extended with type + strand on the user's call).